bobhyun/TS-API/en/TS-API.en.md

 # Requests parking count for all the parking lots
 ws://host/wsapi/subscribeEvents?topics=parkingCount&auth=ZGVtbzohMTIzNHF3ZXI%3D

-# Requests parking count for the parking lot id 1 and 2
+# Requests parking count for the parking lot id 1 and 2 (in this case the `ch` used as parking lot id)
 ws://host/wsapi/subscribeEvents?topics=parkingCount&auth=ZGVtbzohMTIzNHF3ZXI%3D&ch=1,2
 ```